 Based in the Melbourne office, Jason is responsible for the quality, delivery and growth of Inhabit’s Building Physics practice in Australasia.
 He is most in his element when challenging the norm, using his ever-expanding knowledge base to push the performance of a project beyond “best practice”.

-Jason’s current research project (PhD with Deakin University) is in human relationship to nature and perception of environment and place.
-At present, these ideas are packaged under the term “Biophilic Design”.
-Jason believes these human aspects are missing from the built environment as designed and built today and that the future must see a built environment that improves connection with nature, connection with place, and nurtures human well-being.
+His current research interest (with Deakin University) is in human relationship to nature and perception of environment and place.
+These human aspects are missing from the built environment as designed and built today.
+He practices under the belief that the future will see a built environment that improves connection with nature, connection with place, and fosters human well–being.

 Some of Jason’s most prominent projects include: